micaelpicco/E-commerce/README.md

 Link: https://express-clothes.vercel.app/

-You can enter with the following moderator user and see the control that he has
+If you don't want to create a new user, you can enter with the following:
 - User: lmacchi
 - Password: 123456